At a minimum, a complaint filed under the American Inventors Protection Act of 1999 must provide the following:

 - An explanation of the relationship between the customer and the invention promotion services;

 - A signature of the complainant.

-The complaint should fairly and impartially summarize the action or inaction of the invention promoter/promotion firm that is the basis of the complaint.
-The purpose of the American Inventors Protection Act of 1999 is to provide complainants with a forum for publicly making a complaint against an invention promoter/promotion firm.
+The complaint should fairly and impartially summarize the action or inaction of the invention promoter or promotion firm that is the basis of the complaint.
+The American Inventors Protection Act of 1999 provides complainants with a forum for publicly making a complaint against an invention promoter/promotion firm.

 Submissions that do not provide the requested information will be returned.
 If a complainant's address is not provided, the submission will be destroyed.
 A complaint can be withdrawn by the complainant or named customer at any time prior to its publication.
 No originals of documents should be included with the complaint.
 Complaints should be mailed to the following address:

 Director of the U.S. Patent and Trademark Office